 Although outdoor dining was very satisfying I have a strong dislike for the Summer months and I don’t do well with bugs.
 I was cautiously looking forward to the possibility of indoor dining this week.
 However, Mayor Bill de Blasio has delayed indoor dining due to the growing numbers of Coronavirus outbreaks in other parts of the country.
 As for outdoor dining, the Mayor says it’s a hit, and I agree entirely.

 As for now, I will continue to embrace outdoor dining as I waver between being cautious and getting back to normalcy.
-I can’t wait to share this week’s outdoor dining experience with you next week.
+I can’t wait to experience other restaurants.
 And I’m very excited to hear about yours.
 Tag us on Instagram, email us or send us a message we’d love to hear your suggestions, your concerns, and what you have enjoyed about getting back out there.

 Check out our list of over 300 restaurants to try today all with fabulous outdoor spaces.